-Informality in business e-mail is like wearing a wrinkled suit, a tie with a stain or an outfit that is too tight or revealing.
+Informality in business email is like wearing a wrinkled suit, a tie with a stain, or an outfit that is too tight or revealing.
 People notice you but for all the wrong reasons.
-You know folks who do this in your office or workplace — what is the perception they provide?

-When you e-mail a new client, associate or partner, if you are informal (not addressing with respect, using proper grammar, sentence structure, spell check, etc.) your inquiry may not be taken as seriously.
-Nor will the perception of what you will be like to work with or do business with be positive one.
+When you email a new client, associate, or partner, your contacts may not take you seriously if you are informal (not addressing with respect, using proper grammar, sentence structure, spell check, etc.).
+Nor will the perception of what you will be like to work with or do business with be a positive one.

 It will never cause any harm to use the epitome of formality when forging new business and professional relationships.
-Let the other side set the tone of their ongoing communications formality.
-That combined with your discretion will guide you as to when is best to begin a more informal approach.
+Let the other side guide you on setting the tone for ongoing communication formality.
+By implementing discretion, you will know when a more informal approach is acceptable.

 Business is all about perceptions.
-That is why everyone spruces up their appearance off-line.
-Consider your business e-mails part of your online business wardrobe.
+That is why everyone spruces up their appearance offline.
+So consider your business emails part of your online business wardrobe.